 St Gregs garden is located at the back of the main St Gregory’s building in the quad.
 There are three blue raised beds and a number of potted plants.
 The growing space is small but there is still a good amount of food grown.
-There are plenty of herbs for anyone to enjoy throughout the year and look out for wild straberries too.
-The group meets every Thursday from 10:00-11:00am during term time.
+There are plenty of herbs for anyone to enjoy throughout the year and look out for wild strawberries too.

 12. ST MARY’S

 St Mary’s Quad is an old garden with fabulous trees rare to see anywhere else in St Andrews.
 In fact this location was the original home of the St Andrews Botanic Garden.
-As this garden is locked, it is only used on occasion to grow food with students.
+As this garden is locked, it is only used on Wednesdays 1:30-3pm (fortnightly over summer) to grow food with students.

 13. ALBANY PARK

 This garden began in 2012 as a project for residents to get together and learn to grow their own food.
 The site has grown very well and had 6 main beds and loads of fruit along the perimeter including, black currents, rhubarb, raspberries, apples and the largest strawberry patch from all the gardens.
 The garden in located at the far left of Albany Park if you were facing the sea.
-Growers here meet every Monday, Thursday and Saturday from 12:00 – 2:00pm.
-(Summer term times may vary)
+Growers here meet every Thursday from 12:00 – 2:00pm.

 14. THE GATTY